How Cats Impact Birds

 of birds, mammals, and other small animals whose extinction has been attributed to free-roaming cats

 - Keep cats indoors.
-If they need to go out, ensure they are supervised.
+If they need to go out, ensure they are supervised or on cat patios.

 - Spay or neuter cats to mitigate over-populating and stray cats.